Here we cover some options available to you, as well as some tips to be aware of as a single person seeking health insurance cover.

 There may be other financial incentives to getting private health insurance too.
 These benefits mainly include:

-- Not paying lifetime health cover loading: you are charged an extra 2% on your premiums per year every year if you don’t take out private health cover before you turn 31.
+- Not paying lifetime health cover loading: you are charged an extra 2% on your premiums per year every year if you don’t take out an adequate level of private hospital cover before the 1st of July after you turn 31.
 This can add up to a total surcharge of 70% by the time you reach 65

 - Not paying the Medicare Levy Surcharge: a tiered charge applied to Australian taxpayers who earn above a certain income that don’t have private health insurance